THUDM/MCNS/README.md

 * Amazon contains 192,403 users, 63,001 items and 1,689,188 edges.
 * Alibaba contains 106,042 users, 53591 items and 907,470 edges.

+## Acknowledgement
+The trainable encoder of our code is based on GraphSAGE.

 ## Cite